The Geometry of Superposition

 Sparse autoencoders as geometric decoders

-A sparse autoencoder (SAE) attempts this by learning an encoder h=ReLU(Wencz+b)h = \text{ReLU}(W_{\text{enc}} z + b) and a decoder z^=Wdech\hat{z} = W_{\text{dec}} h, with decoder columns dk=Wdec[:,k]d_k = W_{\text{dec}}[:,k] as the learned feature directions.
+A sparse autoencoder (SAE) tries to do this by learning an encoder h=ReLU(Wencz+b)h = \text{ReLU}(W_{\text{enc}} z + b) and a decoder z^=Wdech\hat{z} = W_{\text{dec}} h, where the decoder columns dk=Wdec[:,k]d_k = W_{\text{dec}}[:,k] are the learned feature directions.
 The loss is

 L=zz^2+λh1\mathcal{L} = \|z - \hat{z}\|^2 + \lambda \|h\|_1

-This is dictionary learning under a sparsity constraint.
-The decoder WdecW_{\text{dec}} is the dictionary, its columns are the atoms, hh is the sparse code.
-For each input zz, the SAE finds the sparsest linear combination of dictionary atoms that reconstructs zz.
+This is dictionary learning with a sparsity constraint, where the decoder WdecW_{\text{dec}} is the dictionary, its columns are the atoms, and hh is the sparse code.
+For each input zz the SAE hunts for the sparsest linear combination of dictionary atoms that rebuilds zz.

 Theorem (Recovery Condition (Compressed Sensing)).